This article is part of a larger series on How to Do Payroll.

 - Direct Deposit

 If an employer chooses to pay with a debit-payroll card, to be compliant, the employee must be able to withdraw all funds on payday; also, there should be no cost to the employee for use of the card.

 North Carolina Pay Stub Laws

 North Carolina requires employers to provide written or printed pay stubs.
-This also includes electronic pay stubs that can be printed out by the employee.
+This also includes electronic pay stubs that can be printed by the employee.

 If you need assistance with creating pay stubs, check out our free pay stub template for guidance.

 Minimum Pay Frequency

 North Carolina does not have a mandatory pay frequency law; therefore, employers have a few options when it comes to how often they are required to pay their employees: